 Compensation costs for civilian workers in the US increased 0.7 percent on quarter in the three months to June 2021, easing from a 0.9 percent rise in the previous period and below market expectations of a 0.9 percent gain.
 Wages and salaries increased 0.9 percent (vs 1 percent in Q1) and benefit cost went up 0.4 percent (vs 0.6 percent). source: U.S. Bureau of Labor Statistics

 Employment Cost Index in the United States averaged 0.82 percent from 1982 until 2021, reaching an all time high of 2 percent in the third quarter of 1982 and a record low of 0.20 percent in the second quarter of 2015.
 This page provides - United States Employment Cost Index- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 United States Employment Cost Index QoQ - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Employment Cost Index in the United States is expected to be 0.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Employment Cost Index in the United States to stand at 0.60 in 12 months time.
-In the long-term, the United States Employment Cost Index QoQ is projected to trend around 0.60 percent in 2020, according to our econometric models.
+Employment Cost Index in the United States is expected to be 0.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Employment Cost Index QoQ is projected to trend around 0.60 percent in 2022, according to our econometric models.